top of page

 Collin Heade-Artistic Director/Conductor

-Collin G. Heade embarks on celebrating his 13th season as artistic director/ conductor of Westside Community & Youth Orchestra in Hillsboro, Oregon (wcyo.org); and his 12th season as conductor of the Junior Symphony of Vancouver, Washington.
+Collin G. Heade is celebrating his 14th season as Artistic Director and Conductor of the Westside Community & Youth Orchestra in Hillsboro, Oregon (wcyo.org) and his 13th season as Conductor of the Junior Symphony of Vancouver, WA.

-As a conductor, he has attended workshops with the Virginia, Baltimore and Norwalk Symphony Orchestra’s.
+As a conductor, he has participated in workshops with the Virginia, Baltimore, and Norwalk Symphony Orchestras.

-Collin’s principal teachers have included Tomas Svoboda, composition; John Trudeau, orchestral conducting; and David J. Wilson, choral conducting.
-He had the honor of being Hamiliton Chiefetz’s very first cello student in the Portland area, and received instruction from cellist Dorien de Léon as well.
+Collin’s principal teachers include Tomáš Svoboda (Composition), John Trudeau (Orchestral Conducting), and David J. Wilson (Choral Conducting).
+He had the distinction of being Hamilton Cheifetz’s first cello student in Portland and also studied with cellist Dorien de Léon.

 Mark Iven.jpg